 Eight participants will work together in a tight group (an important part of cinematography), discovering adaptability, and participating fully in a series of exercises.
 Participants will use the Sony PXW-Fs7 camera with both prime and zoom lenses, and a lighting kit including Kino Flos and a bi-color LED panel.

-The second day consists of shooting scenes with professional actors in which participants will block, rehearse, operate camera, pull focus and oversee an edit.
+The second day consists of shooting scenes with professional actors in which participants will block, rehearse, operate camera and pull focus.
 Participants will shoot scenes in different styles and discuss how stylistic approaches lead to different dramatic results on screen.